Joseph Rosenzweig: Biography

-Born in Romania, Rosenzweig arrived in New York during the 1890s and worked as a tailor's presser for several years before forming a criminal gang around 1907.
+Rosenzweig was born to Louis and Matilda Rosenzweig in Bucharest, Romania, that immigrated to New York in 1895.
+He worked as a tailor's presser for several years before forming a criminal gang around 1907.
 Controlling labor slugging in New York's Lower East Side, Rosenzweig's organization of around one hundred acted mostly as strikebreakers, specializing in breaking up union picket lines, demonstrations and other protests.
-With political protection from Tammany Hall Rosenzweig maintained complete control of strikebreaking and labor slugging well into the early 1910s.
+With political protection from Tammany Hall, Rosenzweig maintained complete control of strikebreaking and labor slugging well into the early 1910s.